 Vitamin C, also known as ascorbic acid, is required for at least 300 metabolic functions within the body.

-It is an electron donor, and a potent water-soluble antioxidant[1].
+Primarily, vitamin C is an electron donor, and a potent water-soluble antioxidant[1].
 One of its most common roles in health is its role in immune system support, by supporting various cellular functions of both the innate and adaptive immune system.
 It also supports epithelial barrier function against pathogens and is an effective antioxidant, protecting the body from oxidative stress[2].

 Its antioxidant status lends it clinical use for conditions such as sepsis and trauma where oxidative stress has occurred.
 In these instances, vitamin C is usually administrated intravenously[3].
-Furthermore, in cancer, studies have shown that vitamin C targets many of the mechanisms that cancer cells utilize for their survival and growth[4].
-It is therefore commonly used in natural approaches to cancer care and prevention protocols.

 Another benefit of vitamin C is its support with adrenal production of cortisol.
 During times of stress, we release cortisol from our adrenals and if this process becomes chronic it can result in feelings of fatigue.
 Intravenous vitamin C has been shown to fortify the endogenous activities of both cortisol and testosterone – both hormones involved in stress.
 Therefore, it is a useful supplement to consider for those who are experiencing stress[6].